Cindy Sherman

 Her early series, Untitled Film Stills (1977–1980), remains one of the most iconic bodies of work in contemporary art.
 These black-and-white photographs, styled like publicity stills from mid-20th-century cinema, highlight cinematic stereotypes of women while exposing their constructed nature.
 Sherman has continued to expand her practice with later series that incorporate elements of horror, grotesque caricature, and digital manipulation, pushing the boundaries of photography as both a medium and a cultural mirror.

 In addition to her unique photographs, Cindy Sherman has produced numerous fine art prints and limited editions.
-These works extend the reach of her artistic vision, making her images accessible to a broader audience while maintaining exclusivity through limited availability.
-Highly sought after by collectors, her prints and photographs embody the same conceptual rigor as her unique works, offering incisive commentary on contemporary culture, identity, and self-representation.
+These artworks extend the reach of her artistic vision, making her images accessible to a broader audience while maintaining exclusivity through limited availability.
+Highly sought after by collectors, her prints and photographs embody the same conceptual rigor as her unique artworks, offering incisive commentary on contemporary culture, identity, and self-representation.

 Cindy Sherman - Untitled (Parkett 29)